-- VP-123.
-Master Plans should address the needs for and provide a variety of housing types (including single family, multiple family, condominiums and townhomes, shelters, permanent supportive housing, transitional housing, cooperative housing, single room occupancy units, assisted living, etc.) to accommodate a broad spectrum of incomes and associated needs (special needs populations, extremely-low through abovemoderate income, working families, retired/ empty nesters, elderly, etc.) - VP-124.
-Master Plans are required to include articulation, a number of different designs, etc. (each neighborhoods shall have, at a minimum, a mix of low and medium density residential densities and offer at least 6 different product types.) - VP-125.
-Incorporating residential accessory dwellings, such as carriage houses above garages or stand alone structures, into the design of subdivisions is strongly encouraged. - VP-126.
-In order to satisfy the needs of the unincorporated community and State requirements under the Regional Housing Needs Plan/Allocation, a minimum of 30 percent of new residential dwellings shall be multiple family dwellings.
+- VP-135.
+Master Plans should address the needs of residents by providing a variety of housing types (including single family, multiple family, condominiums and townhomes, shelters, permanent supportive housing, transitional housing, cooperative housing, single room occupancy units, assisted living, etc.) for a broad spectrum of incomes and associated needs (special needs populations, extremely-low through above-moderate income, working families, retired/empty nesters, elderly, etc.) - VP-136.
+Master Plans are required to include varied articulation in building type and facade, a number of different designs, and prototypes. - VP-137.
+Incorporating residential accessory dwellings, (such as carriage houses above garages or detached in-law structures) into the design of subdivisions is strongly encouraged. - VP-138.
+In order to satisfy the needs of the unincorporated community and State requirements under the Regional Housing Needs Allocation, new development shall satisfy the minimum percentage of multifamily housing required by the County's Housing Element. - VP-139.

-- VP-127.
 Each Master Plan area will provide housing choices for individual families of all income levels.
-These housing options will be tightly integrated so as to eliminate large expanses of single product type. - Objective: Locate residential uses in areas that are most appropriate for their density.
+These housing options will be tightly integrated to eliminate large expanses of single product type.

+Objective: Locate residential uses in areas that are most appropriate for their density.

-Residential growth is not appropriate in all areas of the Jackson Highway and Grant Line East Visioning Areas, nor is the full array of residential development appropriate in any given area of a community or neighborhood within the Visioning areas.
+Residential growth is not appropriate in all areas of the Jackson Highway and Grant Line East Visioning Areas, nor is the full array of residential development appropriate in any given area of a community or neighborhood within the Visioning Areas.
 When planning a residential area of a particular range of densities and intensities, it is important to consider how it will interact with surrounding uses.
-Residential development located near transit hubs should be of higher densities to facilitate transit and ensure that it is a viable option for residents living near the node cores.
-This will require more control over location and development of residential development than has occurred in the past, but the result with be communities and neighborhoods that synergize well with surrounding uses, overall creating a much more vibrant and attractive place for residents and visitors of the Visioning Areas.
+Residential development located near transit hubs should be of higher densities to support transit and ensure that it is a viable transportation option for residents living nearby.
+This will require more control over location and development of residential development than has occurred in the past, but will result in synergized communities and neighborhoods, creating more vibrant and attractive places to live.
 Residential development near the urban fringe, especially along the USB, should be "stepped down" in a fashion that allows for a logical and desirable transition from the urban area to the rural area.

-- VP-128.
-Medium and high density residential developments should be integrated into neighborhood, community, and downtown centers in a transit-supportive fashion, as well as woven into residential areas outside of these centers. - VP-129.
-Transit-oriented development (TOD) is encouraged where BRT or light rail stops are planned.
-Strong pedestrian connections from residential development to the transit stop or center are required. - VP-130.
-In environmentally sensitive areas and areas abutting land intended to remain rural in nature, provide appropriately lower densities and preserve open spaces by clustering units close to roads and existing developments.
+- VP-140.
+Medium and high density residential developments should be integrated into neighborhood, community, and downtown centers in a transit-supportive fashion, as well as woven into residential areas outside of these centers. - VP-141.
+Transit-oriented development (TOD) is encouraged where BRT or light rail stops exist or are planned.
+Strong pedestrian connections from residential development to the transit stop or center are required. - VP-142.
+In environmentally sensitive areas and areas abutting land intended to remain rural, provide appropriately lower densities and preserve open spaces by clustering units close to roads and existing developments.